 The Houses of the Oireachtas Service (‘Service’) is the parliamentary administration which provides advice and support services to:

 The Clerk of the Dáil provides advice on parliamentary procedures and practices to the Ceann Comhairle and to all members of Dáil Éireann.
-The Clerk of the Dáil is also referred to as the Secretary General of the Service.
-She/he is the chief executive of the Oireachtas Commission and has responsibility among other things for:
+The Clerk of the Dáil is also the Secretary General of the Service.
+She/he is the chief executive of the Oireachtas Commission and has responsibility, among other things, for: